 Employment Outlook and Salary Information

-Demand for graphic designers is expected to grow 7% between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (BLS); that job growth rate is a little slower than the average range for all professions combined (www.bls.gov).
+Demand for graphic designers is expected to grow 3% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS); that job growth rate is slower than the average range for all professions combined (www.bls.gov).
 Employment competition is expected to be keen, and those with strong technological skills may be more competitive in the job market.